Shelter, Individuals & Families

 To donate items to NOAH Shelter, please check here to see what is needed.

-Join us for the HAC Annual Telethon to raise funds and awareness for our programs.
+Join us for HAC's Annual Shelter Telethon to raise funds and awareness for our shelter programs.

 HAC's family shelters provide a safe haven for families with a housing crisis.
 In all our family shelters, services provided to residents include training to improve skills as a parent and tenant.